Government departments and health authorities: Contracted Out Services (COS) Headings: COS Headings introduction

 How do I request a new heading in the Treasury’s Direction?

 HM Treasury will consider requests for a new heading in the Direction, but please be aware that they will require a detailed business case from you.
-Please would you provide this to your Customer Relationship Manager (CRM) or if you do not have a dedicated CRM please send your application to the Public Bodies Enquiries team whose details can be accessed on the gov.uk website https://www.gov.uk/government/organisations/hm-revenue-customs/contact/public-bodies-enquiries
+Please would you provide this to your Customer Compliance Manager (CCM) or if you do not have a dedicated CCM please send your application to the Public Bodies Enquiries team whose details can be accessed on the gov.uk website https://www.gov.uk/government/organisations/hm-revenue-customs/contact/public-bodies-enquiries

 |What the Treasury will require||Why they need this information|